nus-cs2103-AY2122S2/tp/docs/team/punpun1643.md

   on how the app functions.
 The `Person` is then changed to uniquely identified by `EMAIL` and/or `PHONE` instead as no two persons can have the same of these attributes.
 This enhances the usage of the app greatly as it now allows the addition of contacts with same name and different attributes, which is a likely situation in the real-world.

-* **Enhancements to existing feature**: modify case insensitivity of `Group` and `Task` (PR: [\#117](https://github.com/AY2122S2-CS2103-W16-3/tp/pull/117))
-  * Justification: Initially `Group` and `Task` are case-sensitive which hindered the user experience as it increases the chance of typo errors.
-The enhancements allow fast typists to be able to use the app in a more convenient way.

 * **Project management**:
   * Managed all releases: [v1.3trial](https://github.com/AY2122S2-CS2103-W16-3/tp/releases/tag/v1.3trial),